martysama0134/how-to-general/skype-n-proxy/README.md

 ".\Tor Browser\Browser\TorBrowser\Tor\tor.exe" -f ".\Tor Browser\Browser\TorBrowser\Data\Tor\torrc-defaults"
 ```

 _Note: if tor.exe was still running, the .bat will close after some moments.
-You can safely close the console and tor.exe will keep staying running anyway._
+You can safely close the console and tor.exe will keep running fine._

 ---
 ## 2.2 How to find public proxy servers